Women in comedy: Feminist tool

 Humor has been used as a tool of feminism both for its ability to point out patriarchy and the structures it creates as well as identify the common female experience.
 A distinction must be made between female humor and feminist humor.
 Female humor is self-deprecatory, turning inwards to the performer herself.
 Feminist humor, by contrast, looks outwards at the societal structures that demean women.
 It is aggressive and pointed, using comedic language formerly reserved for men only as a tool of liberation.
 Feminist humor is to be an agent of change for women by drawing attention to their lowered position in society.

+An example of such comedy was duo act Robin Tyler and Pat Harrison who initially billed themselves as sisters but later credited their success in coming out as lovers and made feminism a strong theme in their comedy.
+In 1972, Tyler and Harrison released the first explicitly feminist comedy album, Try It—You'll Like It.

-Bing argues that for feminist humor to be most effective at its goal of change, it should be inclusive, rather than divisive.
+University Professor Emerita at Old Dominion University Janet Bing argues that for feminist humor to be most effective at its goal of change, it should be inclusive, rather than divisive.
 Divisive humor, or jokes that focus on male structures or male-bashing, do not advance feminism, but rather continue to marginalize females.
-Inclusive humor that riffs off of the shared experience of women, can be subversive without the negative effects of divisive humor.
+Inclusive humor that riffs off of the shared experience of women can be subversive without the negative effects of divisive humor.
 Bing continues to say that when humor falls into this inclusive comedy it contributes to feminism by first, contradicting the age old stereotype that women cannot be funny, and second, by undermining the status quo.
+Backing the call for inclusivity in feminist comedy are Meg Tully and Michelle Colpean who argue against the "White Feminist Comedy" of popular comedians like Amy Schumer and Tina Fey whom they claim use their feminist comedy to mask and dismiss their racism.

 Humor itself can be used to make strong structural changes in society.
 Many times humor has been used to subvert hierarchical structures.
 For example, the Guerrilla Girls used humor to point out the patriarchal, unchanging nature of the Tony awards, which give the majority of their prizes to men.
 It also functions to establish an in-group (those making and understanding the joke) and an out-group (those on the receiving end).
 Through this process, humor can create solidarity within a group, but can also make another feel excluded.
 For women, this can serve to strengthen them as a community.